Gantry (transport)

 Gantries are usually built on high-traffic roads or routes with several lanes, where signs posted on the side of the highway would be hard for drivers to see.
-Gantries may be cantilevered or one-sided on the left, right and center (sometimes referred to as a half-gantry or Butterfly gantry), or they may be bridges with poles on each side.
+Gantries may be cantilevered or one-sided on the left, right and center (sometimes referred to as a half-gantry or butterfly gantry), or they may be bridges with poles on each side.
 Similar gantries are used in railway signalling or to suspend overhead lines on multi-track lines.

 Around the world

 Canada

-Gantry signs are commonly used in urban highways in Canada to support overhead signs.
-Half-gantries are used to place signs near exits where space does not permit having signs to the right side of the roadway.
-Gantries can also be used to hold cameras for toll road entrances/exits and to hold electronic information signs, such as on Ontario Highway 407.
+Gantries are commonly used on urban highways in Canada to support overhead signs, with half-gantries used to place signs near exits where space does not permit having signs to the right side of the roadway.
+Gantries may also be used to hold cameras for toll road entrances/exits and to hold electronic information signs.

+Across Canada, highway signage on gantries is generally green, with blue being used for various specific purposes.
+For example, on Ontario's 400 series highways, blue signs are used to indicate outer collector lanes, while the standard green signs are used for inner express lanes.
+Blue signs are also used to indicate Express Toll Routes (such as Ontario Highway 407).
+Overhead blue signs are also used to indicate roads going into airports.

 The style of gantry used are mostly truss gantries.
 Older gantries have truss supports (round or box) and newer ones are now supported by cylindrical legs.
 In most jurisdictions in Canada, signs that are mounted on overhead gantries are installed perpendicular to the roadway.
 In Québec, however, signs are angled slightly face-down towards the roadway such that the sign face is directed towards the motorists below.
 In New Brunswick, the opposite is true: signs are angled slightly face-up to capture and reflect more sunlight towards the roadway.